-Precinct 54 is located in Glen Iris and Hawthorn East and is generally bounded by Tooronga Road, Leura Grove, Burke Road and the Burke Road South Reserve.
-The topography slopes away from Widford Street creating views west towards the CBD.
-A large portion of the Burke Road heritage overlay area (H0144) is also within the precinct which is significant for its various Victorian and Federation houses and dispersed interwar dwellings and walk up flats.
-A large section of the south west corner of the precinct is also covered by a single dwelling covenant.
+Precinct 75 is located in Hawthorn East and is bounded by Pleasant Road, Tooronga Road, Burke Road and St Helens Road.
+A portion of the Burke Road heritage overlay area (H0144) is also within the precinct which is significant for its various Victorian and Federation houses and dispersed interwar dwellings and walk up flats.

-This precinct is predominantly characterised by 1 and 2 storey dwellings from various eras, including the interwar and late Edwardian period.
+This precinct is predominantly characterised by 1 and 2 storey dwellings from various eras, including a high proportion from the interwar and late Edwardian period, particularly in and around St. Helens and Pleasant roads.
+The precinct is also characterised by a number of semi-detached duplex houses, many of which present as single dwellings to the street.

 Newer dwellings and town houses are gaining prominence, including dwellings with period reproduction detailing.